Uniform and clothing

 Uniform for formal events

-You must wear formal uniform for formal events, such as an official reception, or an occasion where you are representing Girlguiding externally.
-In these instances it's important that you present a professional and smart image on behalf of Girlguiding.
+We have a formal uniform to wear at formal events, such as an official reception, or an occasion where you are representing Girlguiding externally.
+At these events it's important that you present a professional and smart image on behalf of Girlguiding.